Our Roots

 After several years, they decided to set down roots in the same way that their Belizean adventure began, purchasing a thick swath of jungle and an abandoned farm.
 For the time being, they’d live in a tent with no running water, no electricity, only a rough idea of a citrus farm, and a dream of sustainable living.

 The first walking trail was chopped by machete in 2002 and Table Rock Jungle Lodge was born.
-Their dream of sustainable living had bloomed like bougainvillea into what would become an award-winning 105-acre jungle reserve with 10 cabanas, farm-to-table dining, and eco-adventures in the heart of the Belize jungle.
+Their dream of sustainable living had bloomed like bougainvillea into what has grown into an award-winning 175-acre jungle reserve with 10 cabanas, farm-to-table dining, and eco-adventures in the heart of the Belizean jungle.

 Table Rock has worked to preserve its natural surroundings using solar power, keeping the number of guest rooms limited, employing local villagers, and by replenishing one of Belize’s earliest natural resources–the mahogany tree.
 All electricity is produced onsite and the majority of the water for the lodge is supplied by purified rain and river water.
 In addition to experiencing the jungle canopy, guests are invited to gather exotic tropical fruits and visit with the donkeys, bunnies, and laying hens on the organic farm.